 As a professional theater artist she has made her living performing in New York City, on cruise lines and in hotels.
 Some of her favorite performances included being a featured performer at Radio City Music Hall, being the resident character actor for Light Opera of Manhattan and working here in Rochester at GEVA theater in A Christmas Carol and for the Festival of New theater.
 Her regional and stock credits run from Shakespeare to Soundheim.
 As a recording artist and singer she has performed with Jazz bands in New Orleans, Memphis and St. Louis as well as The Blue Note in New York.
 As a writer, she has had six plays produced winning the Women's Midwestern Arts Council Award and a nomination for the 2007 Pulitzer Prize in drama for her play "Windows of the Soul".
 She was awarded entry into "Who's Who in American theater", and Outstanding young American" and was named an Outstanding Woman of Achievement by Govenor Pataki during his forum "Women Run New York".
 She is proud of her work here at NTID/RIT for the past 20 years as a Department of Cultural and Creative Studies Educator and Advisor for the Masquer's Drama Club.
 The local community ASL performance group Dangerous Signs was developed as a professional offshoot of the core work she does hands on with students.
 She has also developed a theatrical interpreting collective called StageHands which serves many of the local theater and college productions in Rochester.
 She has been nominated for the Eisenhart Outstanding Award for teaching nearly every year she has been here.
 She is a member of AEA, AFTRA, SAG, League of Professional Theater Women, Registry of Interpreters for the Deaf, the Dramatist's Guild and the Deaf Entertainment Guild.

-Andy Head is a Visiting Assistant Professor with the Department of Cultural and Creative Studies.
+Andy Head is an Assistant Professor with the Department of Cultural and Creative Studies.
 Though new to NTID, Andy has worked at RIT since the Fall of 2016.
 In that time, he has directed Love’s Fire: Seven Plays Inspired by Seven Shakespearean Sonnets (2016), collaborated with the RIT Orchestra on an adapted version of Peer Gynt (2017), and directed Stupid F*cking Bird by Aaron Posner (2018).

 Andy completed his graduate studies at Michigan State University.
 While there he developed interests in Shakespeare’s work, the canon of American dramatists, devised theatre, and using theatre as a tool for community outreach.
 Andy has acted professionally with the Michigan Shakespeare Festival, New Harmony Theatre, Summer Circle Theatre, and the Williamston Theatre.
 Most recently, he appeared locally in the Rochester Fringe Festival and with Wallbyrd Theatre Company.